pH-7/GoodJsCode/readme.md

 ## Remove the redundant things

-When we code, we always tend to write things that are just useless without increasing the readability of the code either.
+When we code, we always tend to write things that are "unnecessary" and which don't increase the readability of the code either.

 For instance, in a switch-statement, having a `default` clause that isn’t used.